sanketgujar/Extended-Kalman-Filter/README.md

 # Extended Kalman Filter Project
 In this project I utilized a kalman filter to estimate the state of a moving object of interest with noisy lidar and radar measurements.

-# Tesiting the Kalaman Filter in Simulator.
+## Testing the Kalaman Filter in Simulator.

+Lidar measurements are red circles, radar measurements are blue circles with an arrow pointing in the direction of the observed angle, and estimation markers are green triangles.

 ![Alt text](/Output/1.gif?raw=true "Test 1")

 ![Alt text](/Output/2.gif?raw=true "Test 1")

-# How the Files Relate to Each Other
+## How the Files Relate to Each Other
 Here is a brief overview of what happens when you run the code files:

 Main.cpp reads in the data and sends a sensor measurement to FusionEKF.cpp